bbartling/open-fdd/README.md

 pip install open-fdd
 ```

-See the examples directory for Jupyter notebook tutorials as well as the `README` inside the `air_handling_unit` directory for parameter definitions.
-Coming soon more faults and reports for `vav_system` and `central_plants` and examples getting data from SQL databases.
+See the `examples` directory for Jupyter notebook tutorials.

+## Project goals
+These are some basic project goals to make this into an interactive FDD application.
+ - [x] finish `air_handling_unit` faults and reports based on ASHRAE and NIST
+ - [x] publish to PyPI as Python library
+ - [ ] make a few IPython notebook tutorials AHU FDD examples
+ - [ ] make `central_plant` faults, IPython reports, and examples
+ - [ ] make `energy_efficiency` faults, IPython reports, and examples
+ - [ ] make `metering`, faults, IPython reports, and examples
+ - [ ] create SQL example to read data from time series db and write back to SQL to then read faults in Grafana
+ - [ ] other?

 ## Contribute
 This project is a community-driven initiative, focusing on the development of free and open-source tools.
 I believe that Fault Detection and Diagnostics (FDD) should be free and accessible to anyone who wants to try it out, embodying the spirit of open-source philosophy.
 Additionally, this project aims to serve as an educational resource, empowering individuals to learn about and implement FDD in their own systems.
 As someone wisely said, `"Knowledge should be shared, not hoarded,"` and this project strives to put that wisdom into practice.